-1971 Tour de France was a great tragedy for Luis Ocaña, who won the Tour de France in 1973 and the Vuelta a España in 1970.
+1971 Tour de France was a scene of an epic Luis Ocaña vs Eddy Merckx battle.
+Eventually, the tour was a great tragedy for Luis Ocaña, who won the Tour de France in 1973 and the Vuelta a España in 1970.

 Ocaña had set such a pace, that 61 cyclists finished outside the original time limit, leaving only 39 in the race.
 The time limit was consequently extended such that 58 more were allowed to start the next day.
 Ocaña seemed so strong, that Merckx abandoned the idea to win his third Tour.